kbs3056/XY6015L_pyGUI/README.md

-# DPS5005_pyGUI
+# XY6015L_pyGUI
-A python GUI to display &amp; control DPS5005 power supply
+A python GUI to display &amp; control XY6015L power supply

-* Hardware: DPS5005
+* Hardware: XY6015L
-* Software: v1.6

-Additional settings within hardware:
-* hold 'up' arrow while powering on to access interface setup area.
-* Modbus unit ID, baud rate, BT pin etc.
-* Press 'set' twice in succession to exit.
-- note: baud rate 2400 & 19200 does not appear to work.
-4800 & 9600 OK.

 ## Program:
 What can it do: